-54 Id. at 15 (discussing in Chapter 5, patients' rights and responsibilities including the right to have questions answered honestly).
+73. See id. at 15 (discussing in Chapter 5, patients' rights and responsibilities including the right to have questions answered honestly).

-The Oregon Death With Dignity Act adds to these general patient rights the right to know as soon as an attending physician diagnoses that one has a life-threatening illness which will probably result in death within six months.
-This information is essential for the patient to "make personal plans, seek hospice benefits, or request a prescription for a lethal dose of medication."56 In addition, patients have the right, under the Act, to know if their doctor and/or health care system will participate in physician assisted suicide, as well as whether their insurance will cover the associated costs.
-As mentioned above, patients also have the right to change physicians and to obtain assistance in finding another physician.57 Clearly, the thread which runs through these rights and responsibilities is the one we have seen in previous portions of the Guidelines-the importance of full and open discussion of the patient's situation and the importance of respecting both the patient's values and the values of health care providers.
+The Oregon Death With Dignity Act adds to these general patient rights the right to know as soon as an attending physician diagnoses that one has a life-threatening illness that will probably result in death within six months.
+This information is essential for the patient to "make personal plans, seek hospice benefits, or request a prescription for a lethal dose of medication."
+Additionally, patients have the right, under the Guidelines, to know if their doctor and/or health care system will participate in physician-assisted suicide, as well as whether their insurance will cover the associated costs.
+As mentioned above, patients also have the right to change physicians and to obtain assistance in finding another physician.78 Clearly, the threads that run through these rights and responsibilities are common throughout the Guidelines-the importance of full and open discussion of the patient's situation and the importance of respecting both the patient's values and the values of health care providers.
 This section emphasizes most strongly, however, the patient's right to be the principal decision-maker.
-Indeed, this is the right which drives the rationale for allowing physician-assisted suicide.
+Indeed, this is the right that drives the rationale for allowing physician-assisted suicide.

-While the Death With Dignity Act focuses almost exclusively on the patient and the attending physician, the Guidelines give more attention than does the Act itself to the role of the family in the decision for assisted suicide.
+While the Death With Dignity Act focuses almost exclusively on the patient and the attending physician, the Guidelines give more attention to the role of the family in the decision for assisted suicide.
 The Act itself mentions only that the doctor should encourage the patient to inform family members of a decision to request lethal medication, that a family member can be one of the witnesses to the written request for a lethal prescription and that, like the doctors, family members are immune from prosecution relative to the suicide if the provisions of the Act have been followed.
-However, the Act also makes clear that the patient may refuse to notify family of a suicide decision.58 If the patient does refuse such notification, the doctor cannot then refuse to consider the patient's request.
+However, the Act also makes clear that the patient may refuse to notify family of a suicide decision.
+If the patient does refuse such notification, the doctor cannot then refuse to consider the patient's request.